younghasuh/FLSJstagingdispersers/README.md

 Files:
-- `subordinatedispersal.xlsx`  contains data extracted from the long-term Access database collected and managed by the Avian Ecology Lab at [Archbold Biological Station](https://www.archbold-station.org/).
+- `data.xlsx`  contains data extracted from the long-term Access database collected and managed by the Avian Ecology Lab at [Archbold Biological Station](https://www.archbold-station.org/).
 - `census.xlsx`  contains information on monthly censuses.
+- `territories.xlsx` contains information on territories by ID and year (termed "TERRYR")
+- `reproductivesuccess.xlsx` contains information on reproductive success by Jay ID